 Sex Chromosome Evolution

 TSD appears to be the ancestral state in turtles, and GSD has evolved multiple times in different lineages (Valenzuela and Adams 2011, Sabath et al. 2016), yet little is known about the sex chromosome systems that evolved during the repeated transitions from TSD to GSD.
 Through a collaborative NSF-funded project (MCB 0815354 - S.V.
-Edwards CoPI, Harvard University), we are tackling the evolution of sex chromosomes and of sex-linked genes, identifying additional sex chromosome systems in turtles and investigating the molecular evolution of the genes they contain.
+Edwards CoPI, Harvard University), we tackle the evolution of sex chromosomes and of sex-linked genes, identifying additional sex chromosome systems in turtles and investigating the molecular evolution of the genes they contain.

 During an early collaboration, we used comparative genome hybridization and discovered the existence of a cryptic XY sex chromosome system in a GSD turtle from Australia (Chelodina longicollis), which involved a pair of micro-chromosomes (Ezaz et al. 2006).
 This was the first such report for turtles.
 A follow up study in a closely related species (Emydura macquarii) revealed a similar cryptic XY system of macro-chromosomes (Martinez et al. 2008).
 More recent data on Apalone spinifera uncovered a ZW system in this species, and revealed an intriguing conservation in the sex chromosomes of Trionichid turtles compared to the morphological divergence seen in Chelid turtles (Badenhorst et al. 2013).
 Our work also permitted the identification of the youngest turtle sex chromosome system in Glyptemys insculpta (XX-XY) (Montiel et al. 2016).